Linear and projective boundaries in HNN-extensions and distortion phenomena: Abstract

 \section{Abstract}

-The linear boundary and the projective boundary have recently been introduced by Kr\"on, Lehnert, Seifter and Teufl~\cite{kst} as a quasi-isometry invariant boundary of Cayley graphs of finitely generated groups, but also as a more general concept in metric spaces.

-An element of the linear boundary of a Cayley graph is an equivalence class of forward orbits $g^\infty=\{g^i: i\in \mathbb N\}$ of non-torsion elements $g$ of the group $G$.
-Two orbits are equivalent when they stay sublinearly close to each other.
-For a formal definition see below.
-The elements of the projective boundary are obtained by taking cyclic subgroups $g^{\pm\infty}=\{g^i:i\in\mathbb Z\}$ instead of forward orbits.
-The boundaries are then obtained by equipping these points at infinity with an angle metric.
-A typical example is the $(n-1)$-dimensional sphere as linear boundary of $\mathbb{Z}^n$.
-Its projective boundary is the $(n-1)$-dimensional projective space.
+Linear and projective boundaries of Cayley graphs were introduced in~\cite{kst} as quasi-isometry invariant boundaries of finitely generated groups.
+They consist of forward orbits $g^\infty=\{g^i: i\in \mathbb N\}$, or orbits $g^{\pm\infty}=\{g^i:i\in\mathbb Z\}$, respectively, of non-torsion elements~$g$ of the group $G$, where `sufficiently close' (forward) orbits become identified, together with a metric bounded by 1.

-The diameter of these boundaries is always at most 1.
-We show that for all finitely generated groups, the distance between the antipodal points $g^\infty$ and $g^{-\infty}$ in the linear boundary is bounded from below by $\sqrt{1/2}$.
-But these distances can actually be smaller than 1: we give an example of a one-relator group---a derivation of the Baumslag-Gersten group---which has an infinitely iterated HNN-extension as an isometrically embedded subgroup.
-In this example, there is an element $g$ for which the distance between $g^\infty$ and $g^{-\infty}$ is less or equal $\sqrt{12/17}$.
+We show that for all finitely generated groups, the distance between the antipodal points $g^\infty$ and $g^{-\infty}$ in the linear boundary is bounded from below by $\sqrt{1/2}$, and we give an example of a group which has two antipodal elements of distance at most $\sqrt{12/17}<1$.
+Our example is a derivation of the Baumslag-Gersten group.

-We also give an example of a group with elements $g$ and $h$ such that $g^\infty = h^\infty$, but $g^{-\infty}\neq h^{-\infty}$.
-Furthermore, we introduce a notion of average-case-distortion -- called growth of elements -- and compute an explicit positive lower bound for the distances between points $g^\infty$ and $h^\infty$ which are limits of group elements $g$ and $h$ with different growth.
+We also exhibit a group with elements $g$ and $h$ such that $g^\infty = h^\infty$, but $g^{-\infty}\neq h^{-\infty}$.
+Furthermore, we introduce a notion of average-case-distortion---called growth---and compute explicit positive lower bounds for distances between points $g^\infty$ and $h^\infty$ which are limits of group elements $g$ and $h$ with different growth.